awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent.md

 1. Download the agent package, using either AWS Systems Manager Run Command or a public Amazon S3 download link\.

-1. Modify the CloudWatch agent configuration files, and create a named profile for CloudWatch agent\.
+1. Modify the CloudWatch agent configuration files, and create a named profile for the CloudWatch agent\.
 Creating the named profile is optional when installing the agent on an Amazon EC2 instance\.

 1. Start the agent, using either Systems Manager Run Command or the command line\.